-How to Bet the Pass Line
+How Do You Bet the Pass Line in Craps?

-Two Stages of the Pass Line
+What are the Stages of the Pass Line in a Craps Game?

 Stage 1 - The Comeout Roll

-Stage 2 - Intermediate Roll
+Stage 2 - The Intermediate Roll

-What does the Pass Line Pay
+What Does the Pass Line Pay in Craps?

-Betting the Pass Line for the Dealers
+How Can You Bet the Pass Line for the Dealers?

 Putting the dealers on the Pass Line is common.
 The players and dealers win and lose together.
-Just like a players bet, a dealers Pass Line bet is a contract bet so once a Point is established a dealers’ Pass Line bet must stay there until a decision has been made.
+Just like a player's bet, a dealer's Pass Line bet is a contract bet, so once a Point is established, a dealers’ Pass Line bet must stay there until a decision has been made.